Kayque-Goncalves/Web-Shop-test/README.md

   E-commerce app with Stripe
 </h1>

-That is a project made to use the Stripe API and build a E-Commerce app in React.
+This is a project made to use the Stripe API and build a E-Commerce app in React.

 ## Building